CV examples

 Examples of additional experience:

-• Internships or job shadowing: This is perhaps the best substitute for work experience.
+• Internships or job shadowing: Consider it a substitute for work experience.
 You should aim to assist with as many tasks or projects as possible during an internship.
-Use this experience to learn as much as possible or even job shadow someone to see if this is the right career for you or what skills you need to build on.
+Use this experience to learn as much as possible or even job shadow someone to see if this career is right for you or what skills you need to build on.
 Additionally, skills gained from an internship make you more valuable as an employee.

 • Traineeships and apprenticeships: Just like internships, they bridge the gap between your academic, personal, and professional interests.
 It signals to a recruiter that you have hard skills gained during your practical experience.
 You can look at it as an investment in your career.
 Although you usually don’t get paid much for these kinds of training, the reward is much better than it seems at first glance.

-• Self-employment, freelancing, or volunteer experience: This can be a benefit, but you should also make sure it is relevant or shows transferable skills.
+• Self-employment, freelancing, or volunteering: This can be a benefit, but you should also make sure it is relevant or shows transferable skills.
 Include your position, company or client name(s), and dates.

 Camera Flash